 - deductible for the employer.

-- an employer makes a payment to an employee or on account of an employee.
+- an employer must make a payment to an employee;

-- the payment be for expenditure or a loss incurred by the employee, or for expenditure or a loss that is likely to be incurred by the employee.
+- the payment must be for an expenditure or loss incurred (or likely to be incurred) by the employee;

-- the expenditure or loss be incurred by the employee in deriving their employment income and not be private or capital in nature (however, this capital limitation does not apply to an amount of depreciation loss).
+- the expenditure or loss must be incurred by the employee in deriving their employment income and not be private or capital in nature (but noting that the capital limitation does not apply to an amount of depreciation loss)

 Costs could include:

 - increased electricity and other utility costs arising from working from home.

 - the cost of telecommunication tools and usage plans.